floshin/tutorials/choose-os.md

 * You as the user should have control over your system, not getting controlled by it
 * Under your hands it should take the shape you wish instead of forcing its shape on you
 * It should be up-to-date and enable you to automate updates w/o to break your system
-* It should be easy to use, although you may need to learn something new at first
+* It should be easy to use, although youThus, bonus points if it...

+ may need to learn something new at first

 If you are concerned about security, which you should be on principle (because why wouldn't you prefer to have a more secure system?), you may also want to read what the